Dwire/Rails-Practice-Code-Challenge-Travelatr/README.md

 2.)
 As a user, I should be able to fill out a form to create a new blog post.
 I should be able to choose an existing blogger, an existing destination, add a rating and add some blog content.
 Upon successfully creating a blog post, I should be redirected to the selected destinations show page.

 3.)
 On the bloggers index page, clicking on a bloggers name should take us to a detail view about each blogger.
-This View should include the bloggers name and list of destinations they have blogged about.
+This View should include the bloggers name/bio/age and list of destinations they have blogged about.

 4.)
 As a user, I should be able to view all of the bloggers for a particular destination.
 This means that we'll need a destinations show page that lists all of the bloggers who have written blog posts about that destination.